annebrown/content-data/content/1.frameworks/next/install.md

 ## First Impressions

 Next.js site up and running on dev server with two commands.
-Next.js and React have totes excellent documentation.
+Next.js and React have lots of documentation and an active support commmunity.
 Customization and deploy to Vercel with custom domain, is extrememly rapid and flawless.
 LAMP this is not.